-In addition to being married & life partners, Deb Delman and Kol Peterson are the founders, owners and partners in running Caravan.
-Deb is the site manager for Caravan and has spent her adult life living in unusual small dwellings from a yurt in Colorado with no running water and wood heat to a barn in SE PDX, a garage that she remodeled into a cabin-like ADU and the ADU that she and her husband Kol helped design and build.
+Deb Delman and Kol Peterson are the founders, owners and partners in running Caravan.
+Deb is the site manager for Caravan and has spent her adult life living in unusual small dwellings from a yurt in Colorado with no running water and wood heat to a barn in SE PDX, a garage that she remodeled into a cabin-like ADU.
 Before opening Caravan, Deb worked with refugee youth, co-founded and served as the Executive Director of The Pangaea Project, a non-profit that engaged at-risk youth in local and global social justice projects, and was a high school teacher.

-Kol and Deb live in an Accessory Dwelling Unit (ADU) that they finished building in September, 2010.
-Kol documented the whole ADU design build process in a blog and now regularly teaches Accessory Dwelling Unit classes about ADUs and co-manages accessorydwellings.org.
+Kol regularly teaches Accessory Dwelling Unit classes about ADUs and co-manages accessorydwellings.org.
 Along with classes, he also offers on-site ADU consultations with people who are interested in building an ADU on their property.
-Learn more about Kol's ADU services, including ADU consulting, and ADU classes for homowners and ADU classes for realtors.
+Learn more about Kol's ADU services, including ADU consulting, and ADU classes for homeowners and ADU classes for realtors.

 THE CARAVAN STORY

 The idea of opening Caravan- The Tiny House Hotel, first began across the street from Caravan at the Radio Room restaurant in August of 2011.
 The lot where Caravan now sits had been used as a car lot for repossessed cars, a brick oven pizza food cart and an outdoor hookah bar.
 Caravan’s owners, Kol & Deb, mulled over the idea of opening a tiny house hotel for more than a year before they approached the lot owners and eventually, bought the lot.